fiseni/NuSeal/README.md

 ### 4. Output Path

 By default, the assets `YourPackageId.props` and `YourPackageId.targets` are generated in the build output path; the value of `$(OutputPath)`.
-If you want to generate the assets in a different location, they can specify an output path as follows.
+If you want to generate the assets in a different location, you can specify an output path as follows.

 ```xml
 <PropertyGroup>